timmcginley/Agile/Schedule/index.md

 ### Concept Introduction

 ### Activity 1: Your chosen space

+* Sketch your spaces as if you are in a space station
 * Model your chosen space in the space station in 1:20

 ### Activity 2: Space Station
-* Model the space station 1:20
+* Model the in orbit space station 1:20

 ### Activity 3: Space Habitat
-* Model the low orbit space habitat in 1:20
+* Model the space habitat on the moon in 1:20

 ## Week 10 - What happens when Bio & Now merge ? |